 Others in the Fort Worth Jewish community felt the Klan's wrath.
 Sol Rosenthal, a wholesaler of meat to restaurants, had his cold-storage unit shut off one night.
 He opened his own meat plant outside the city limits.
+16 publicize the names of attendees at a Klan rally by tracing license plate numbers of cars.
+Jewish Louis Tobian had recently sold his car and the new owner was at the rally.
+The paper published Tobian's name as an attendee.
+He wrote a letter to the editor, clarifying that "the only clan to which he belonged was Dr. David Lefkowitz's, the rabbi of Temple Emanu-El."
+18

 Lefkowitz, however, also publicly called for a protest meeting in 1922 against the firing of a Jewish city employee so the Klan-affiliated Mayor Sawnie R. Aldredge could install "one of their own" in the position.
-Aldredge quickly denied he was a Klan member.
+Aldredge quickly denied he was a Klan member.17